ibm-garage-dach/cloud-native-bootcamp-iks/lab-11-logdna.md

 / # echo "YOUR-INITIALS says hello!"
 ```

+1. Fire a few additional `echo "your choice what to log"` commands to produce additional log entries.
-1. Find your log statement in the LogDNA dashboard
+1. Find your log statements in the LogDNA dashboard
 1. Add a filter with the label.app attribute and create a few additional log statements
 1. Experiment with AND and OR operators
 1. Create a LogDNA view called 'YOUR-INITIALS-app-view'